 - Aid in assuring the accountability, transparency, and efficiency of PEPFAR programs.

 The information below provides more details on desired skills and experience and specific application to the position.

-- Ability to conduct economic analysis methods such as categorizing and allocating expenditures, in addition to calculating unit expenditures is required.
-Ability to conduct data analysis and be a proficient user of data systems (e.g., Excel), business intelligence dashboards, and data analysis packages (e.g., STATA, SAS) is preferred.
+Ability to conduct data analysis and be a proficient user of data systems (e.g., Excel), business intelligence dashboards.

-- Incumbent needs to have the ability to analyze data, communicate clearly with internal and external contacts, and provide assistance and consultation to others.
-Ability to work effectively as part of a team, to interact collaboratively across our units, field and program staff.
-Incumbent will work in concert with the PEPFAR country team(s) and a multidisciplinary and interagency headquarters teams, including Country Leads, Strategic Information Advisors, Budget Advisors, and others to ensure that program and epidemiologic data are analyzed and used in conjunction with planned budget, expenditures, geopolitical and other contextual country data.
-Incumbent must have solid coordination and organizational skills, including the ability to manage and respond to multiple requests and priorities in a timely manner with limited supervision.
-Ability to exercise discretion, professionalism, and judgment in liaising with PEPFAR staff, U.S. Embassy staff, and other entities is required.
+Ability to work effectively as part of a team, to interact collaboratively across S/GAC units, field and program staff.
+Incumbent will work in concert with the PEPFAR country team(s) and multidisciplinary and interagency headquarters teams, including Country Leads, Strategic Information Advisors, Budget Advisors.
+This collaboration will help ensure that program and epidemiologic data are analyzed and used in conjunction with planned budget, expenditures, geopolitical and other contextual country data.
+Incumbent should have solid coordination and organizational skills, including the ability to manage and respond to multiple requests and priorities in a timely manner.
+Ability to exercise discretion, professionalism, and sound judgment in liaising with PEPFAR staff, U.S. Embassy staff, and other entities.
 Ability to accomplish organizational objectives through planning, organizing, setting work priorities, managing and adjusting workflow.
 Capacity to work independently and as part of a team.

 - Ability to work effectively in team environment